doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 #### 4.2 Expenses Tab
 This tab focuses on tracking and analyzing spending habits.
 *   **CSV Import:** Users can import transaction history from multiple CSV files, with pre-configured formats for Chase, American Express, and Bank of America.
+*   **Smart Expense Import**: The CSV import modal includes an "Advanced Options" section to automatically assign categories and spending types.
+By default, this is enabled.
+The system learns from the user's existing transaction history.
+It identifies the most common category and spending type associated with a vendor (e.g., "Starbucks") and applies them to new transactions from the same vendor.
 *   **AI-Powered Anomaly Detection:** Utilizes the Google Gemini API to analyze a selected month's transactions and highlight potential anomalies, such as unusually large purchases or spending in rare categories.
 *   **Dynamic Monthly Dashboard:**
     *   **View Controls**: The Period toggle ('Selected Month' / 'All Months'), Month dropdown, and Budget dropdown are grouped together in a visually distinct container in the top toolbar.
 When 'All Months' is selected, the month and budget dropdowns are disabled to clarify the view context.